 When a medium has been opened or created using one of the aforementioned APIs, it becomes "known" to VirtualBox.
-Known media can be attached to virtual machines and accessed through IVirtualBox::findMedium().
+Known media can be attached to virtual machines and re-found through IVirtualBox::openMedium().
 They also appear in the global IVirtualBox::hardDisks[], IVirtualBox::DVDImages[] and IVirtualBox::floppyImages[] arrays.